open-mmlab/mmdetection3d/docs/2_new_data_model.md

 There are three ways to support a new dataset in MMDetection3D:

-1. reorganize the dataset into existed format.
+1. reorganize the dataset into existing format.
 2. reorganize the dataset into a middle format.
 3. implement a new dataset.